 In the meantime, the Conference office is opening a Richard Kamanu Memorial Fund.
 If you wish to contribute, you can send checks to the Conference office and note that they are in memory of Richard and intended for the memorial fund.
 The Conference Council will work with the Kamanu family to designate the use of these funds.
 Also be aware that for the short term, Dorothy Lester has agreed to return in the position of Interim Associate Conference Minister.
 Once the Council has met, further news will be provided concerning future staffing patterns for the Conference.

-If you would like to share a favorite memory or photo of Richard for possible posting on our website or inclusion in the upcoming issue of The Friend, please send them to firstname.lastname@example.org.
+If you would like to share a favorite memory or photo of Richard for possible posting on our website, please send them to firstname.lastname@example.org.
 The Conference Office will share more information as it becomes available.